pkhuong/closed-interval-set/README.md

 frozen (as `SmallVec<[(T, T); 2]>`, internally) for read-only access.
-However, its iterator implementations of set complementation, union, and intersection are closed over the `NormalizedRangeIter` trait, so it's feasible to build up a complex expression (not so complex to need type erasure though) before materializing the result to a `RangeVec`.
+However, its iterator implementations of set complementation, union, and intersection are closed over the `NormalizedRangeIter` trait, so it's feasible to build up complex, even type-erased, expression before materializing the result to a `RangeVec`.

 Related crates
 --------------